 Where To Stay

 We will be able to provide lunches for the volunteers this year on the day that you work.
 I will need a volunteer to be lunch wrangler and get the orders from the volunteers the night before, and to periodically run into town to pick up the lunches from the grocery story.
-We will have snacks and coffee and tea for the volunteers at headquarters.
-Breakfast burritos are for sale in the morning at the Ruch store.
-Coffee, ice cream, and sandwiches are also available at the Pit Stop in the Ruch Store parking lot.
+Garon will again be serving his famous soups and chili at the bar.
+I will have coffee, tea, soft drinks and snacks for volunteers at HQ during the day.
+Coffee, ice cream, and sandwiches are also available at the Code 3 drive thru coffee stand in the Ruch Store parking lot.
 There is the Indigo Grill in Ruch which is under new ownership.
 Sweets and Eats on Upper Applegate is another option especially for breakfast.
 Ray’s grocery in Jacksonville has great sandwiches and take out foods and is open until 10.

 Parking on Launch

 There will be parking passes for those vehicles allowed up on launch during the event.
 Launch must be accessible for the large buses and any Emergency vehicles that may be needed.
 Everyone is encouraged to carpool as much as possible.
-Volunteers who want to fly early before the race starts will have transportation on the buses going up as space is available.
+Volunteers who want to fly early before the race starts will have transportation on the buses going up.
 If you choose to drive your personal vehicle you will be asked to park in the parking areas below launch and to hike up the rest of the way while the Race is on.

 Retrieve Drivers Needed

 We have the use of several vehicles and are renting vans to help with retrieves.
-We will need drivers to support retrieving SuperClinic and Race pilots.
-If you use your own vehicle we will pay for the gas you use.
+We will need drivers for all those vehicles.
+If you use your own vehicle, we will pay for the gas you use.
 We will have debit cards available that you can use to fill up at the Jacksonville station.
 We need smaller vehicles to go out and pick up those pilots who have landed somewhere between launch and goal.
 Often that means you are only going after one or 2 people and taking them to a transfer point for the shuttle vans.
-If you have never driven retrieve before, we can train you, We will have a few vhf radios we can loan out..
+If you have never driven retrieve before, we can train you, we will have extra vhf radios we can loan out…

 We will be using the Telegram App for communication during the event.
 It is a free app that allows quick and easy communication between HQ, the Pilots and the Volunteers.
 It works with either Apple or Android systems.
 Download the app to your smartphone and then click on the invitation to join the Group.
 There will be 2 groups.
 1 for general information and one for communication with and among the Retrieve Drivers.

 As a volunteer we will do all we can to see that you get up to launch to fly before the event, and then get transportation either up to launch or returned to HQ.
 If you as a volunteer go xc, and you want to be retrieved, we will retrieve you with the race pilots.
 If you want to be retrieved with the AO pilots, there are certain things you must do.:

 - You must have a working cell phone.

-- You must check out at the Checkout station on launch so that we have a record of who is flying.
-If you don’t check out, you won’t be tracked for retrieve.
+- You must sign out on launch so that we have a record of who is flying

 - You may not compete with race pilots for thermals on course.

-A Free Flyer is any pilot who is not registered as a competitor or volunteer is considered a Free Flyer.
-We do not discourage free flying however they cannot be on course during the race, or launch during the window.
+A Free Flyer is any pilot who is not registered as a competitor, or a volunteer is considered a Free Flyer.
+We do not discourage free flying however they cannot be on course during the race or launch during the window.
 Free Flyers are responsible for their own retrieve.
 Free Flyers may not park at top launch during the Race.
 AO Retrieve Team will not pick up Free Flyers.
 They must abide by all the rules outlined in RVHPA site guide and Applegate Open event Guide.